 10 things to know about Albrecht Dürer

-Alastair Smart traces the life and work of perhaps the finest printmaker in the history of art, bringer of the Renaissance to Northern Europe — and creator of that rhinoceros
+Alastair Smart traces the life and work of perhaps the finest printmaker in the history of art, bringer of the Renaissance to Northern Europe and creator of that rhinoceros, illustrated with previously sold lots and works being offered throughout July

 Albrecht Dürer was born in the German city of Nuremberg in May 1471, one of 18 children born to Albrecht and Barbara Dürer (only three of whom survived to adulthood).
 His father — after whom he was named — was a successful goldsmith of Hungarian heritage, and young Albrecht apprenticed with him before deciding on an artistic career instead.

-As enlightened as this sounds, there still existed in Nuremberg a gothic, medieval sensibility, too — something that Dürer tapped into with his fantastical woodcut series from 1498, Apocalypse.
+As enlightened as this sounds, there still existed in Nuremberg a gothic, medieval sensibility, too — something that Dürer tapped into with his fantastical woodcut series from 1498, The Four Horsemen of the Apocalypse.
 The approaching end of the century prompted rumours about the approaching end of the world — omens in the form of comets, eclipses, floods and plagues were interpreted in the same vein.
-Apocalypse’s scenes, derived from the Revelation of St John, merely added to the prevailing, eschatological mood.
+The Four Horsemen of the Apocalypse’s scenes, derived from the Revelation of St John, merely added to the prevailing, eschatological mood.

 Dürer travelled throughout his life, picking up inspiration and clients abroad on a regular basis.
-His first major trip was from 1490 to 1494 — his so-called wanderjahre (wonder years) — in which he visited Frankfurt and Basle among other places.
+His first major trip was from 1490 to 1494 — his so-called Wanderjahre (journeyman years) — in which he visited Frankfurt and Basle, among other places.
 A brief return to Nuremberg to marry (his father having organised a wedding with Agnes Frey, a wealthy local merchant’s daughter) was followed by another trip: this time across the Alps to Venice.

 It was there that he became fascinated by the work of Andrea Mantegna and Giovanni Bellini (the former’s sculptural nudes and the latter’s Madonnas in particular).
 In subsequent decades, Dürer gained considerable renown in Italy, where even the art historian Giorgio Vasari — notably dismissive of artists from beyond Tuscany, let alone Italy — praised his ‘beautiful fantasies and inventions’.